-May 1, 2023
+May 1, 2025

-This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the Prospectus of the LKCM Aquinas Catholic Equity Fund (the "Fund"), a series of LKCM Funds (the "Trust") dated May 1, 2023, as such Prospectus may be supplemented or revised from time to time.
-The Fund's audited financial statements for the year ended December 31, 2022 are incorporated herein by reference to the Fund's 2022 Annual Report.
-A copy of the Prospectus and the Annual Report may be obtained without charge by calling the Fund at (800) 423-6369 or by visiting www.aquinasfunds.com.
+This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the Prospectus of the LKCM Aquinas Catholic Equity Fund (the "Fund"), a series of LKCM Funds (the "Trust") dated May 1, 2025, as such Prospectus may be supplemented or revised from time to time.
+A copy of the Prospectus may be obtained without charge by calling the Fund at (800) 423-6369 or by visiting www.aquinasfunds.com.